 Symptoms/Injuries After Skin Contact: May cause an allergic skin reaction.
-When this product is wet it is corrosive.
 Causes severe irritation which will progress to chemical burns.

 Symptoms/Injuries After Eye Contact: Causes permanent damage to the cornea, iris, or conjunctiva.

 Symptoms/Injuries After Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.
 Chronic Symptoms: Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
 May cause cancer by inhalation.
 Some studies show that exposure to respirable crystalline silica (without silicosis) or that the disease silicosis may be associated with the increased incidence of several autoimmune disorders such as scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and diseases affecting the kidneys.
 Silicosis increases the risk of tuberculosis.
 Some studies show an increased incidence of chronic kidney disease and end-stage renal disease in workers exposed to respirable crystalline silica.